12 Must-Have Remote Work Tools For Productive Work

 Slack also has a searchable history feature that allows users to easily find past chats and shared information in less time.
 Speaking of shared information, this communication app will even let you share documents like PDFs, images, and videos.

-All in all, Slack is a powerful communication tool and worthy of the constant praise it gets.
+All in all, Slack is one of the best communication software tools and worthy of the constant praise it gets.

 Unlike other video conferencing tools, hosting meetings with Highfive is easy and enjoyable.
 You and your team will never have to use pins.
 Just click on your meeting and start participating.
 The app also won’t limit how many meetings you host or how long each one is.